 Misconception #2: You can find a power of attorney document on the internet.

-A power of attorney should be created to appropriately represent the specifics of your unique circumstances.
+A power of attorney should be created to appropriately represent the specifics of the unique circumstances and the decisions and care that need to be made on behalf of the person.
 “People should stay away from the internet and have a power of attorney custom drafted to your circumstances,” Furman advises.

 - Does not cover the legal requirements of your state